Nha Trang cooking class and cultural journey in Vietnam

 Here is our recap of a truly delicious day with Nha Trang Cooking Class.

-As a part of The Anam’s new cultural experiences, guest can embed themselves into a ‘day in the life’ situation with a Vietnamese family from the neighbouring countryside of Nha Trang.
+As a part of The Anam’s new cultural experiences, guest can embed themselves into a ‘day in the life’ situation with a Vietnamese family in the form of an immersive Nha Trang cooking class.

-Designed around the idea of families coming together for a delectable feast the day-long tour saw us visiting different local markets and shops and learning about daily life over traditional Vietnamese ice-coffed before sitting down to a three-course meal.
+Designed around the idea of families coming together for a delectable feast the day-long tour saw us visiting different local markets and shops and learning about daily life over traditional Vietnamese ice-coffee, learning to cooking traditional dishes before sitting down to a three-course meal.